HuseenKhan/IEEE-802.11_based_MAC_Simulator/README.md

-# A Python based Channel access simulator for IEEE 802.11 based Wireless Networks
+# A Python-based channel access simulator for IEEE 802.11-based wireless networks